 Apple Pie Bars With Crumb Topping

 It’s officially Fall!! and what is fall without apple pie??
 I can’t remember the last time I made it through a fall season without making at least a handful of apple pies.
 The only problem is they can be a bit of a pain to make.
-They are always worth it in the end, but I always wish I had an easier recipe.
+They are always worth it, but I always wish I had an easier recipe.

 Well, my dreams have come true because low and behold, I found the perfect solution to getting that classic apple pie flavor, with half of the hassle, and it’s these apple pie bars with a crumb topping!
 The flavors in this rival that of even the best apple pies I’ve had.